 9 Important Rules for Clean and Simple Website Design

-Have you ever looked at a website and thought to yourself, “What on earth were they thinking?”
-Website design can be a tricky thing.
+Have you ever looked at a website and thought to yourself, “What on earth were they thinking?”Website design can be challenging.
 You want it to be simple and clean, but you also don't want it to look boring.

-If you're thinking of creating a website, or are in the process of designing one, there are some important things to keep in mind.
+If you're thinking of creating a website or are in the process of designing one, there are some important things to keep in mind.
 People frequently concentrate on visuals and features without considering how unpolished and basic their design is.

 So how do you achieve the perfect balance?
 Follow these nine rules for clean and simple website design, and you'll be on your way!